 Hello!
-I'm a postdoc in the Kellis Lab at MIT CSAIL and the Broad Institute.
-I recently completed my PhD from the CS Department at Carnegie Mellon University, advised by Prof. Eric Xing.
+I'm a postdoc in the MIT Computational Biology Lab (PI: Prof. Manolis Kellis) at MIT CSAIL and the Broad Institute.
+My research is currently supported by the Alana Down Syndrome Center at MIT, supporting our aims of using contextualized machine learning to elucidate the biologic bases and therapeutic options for complex diseases.
+I completed my PhD at the CS Department at Carnegie Mellon University, advised by Prof. Eric Xing.
 I've also been very blessed to spend time working with Rich Caruana at Microsoft Research (2019, 2020) and Chris Potts at Roam Analytics (2017).
-My work has been supported by the CMLH Fellowship.
+My work has previously been supported by the CMLH Fellowship.

 A more complete list of my publications can be found here.